-- Adjust the focus using the focus ring. - Make sure the lens cover is off. - There may be dirt or smears on the lens.
+- Adjust the focus using the focus ring. - There may be dirt or smears on the lens.
 Clean the lens as described on page 52. - Make sure the lens is not fogged by condensation.
-You may need to wait before using the projector after moving it from a cold environment. - Make sure the projection distance is within the range described on page 10. - Adjust the Sharpness setting on the Video menu (see page 40).
+You may need to wait before using the projector after moving it from a cold environment. - Adjust the Sharpness setting on the Video menu (see page 40).
 When you change video settings, you should be able to see the effect on the screen immediately.
 If you're projecting from a computer, you may also need to adjust the Tracking and Sync as described in the next section.
 If you don't like the new settings, you can always select Reset to return to the factory default settings.